5 Most Effective Trout Fishing Rigs That Top Guides Use

 Proper Bait Placement On The Hook

-Having the right hook is essential, but if you rig it incorrectly, it won’t be as effective.
+Having the right hook is essential, but if it’s rigged incorrectly it won’t be as effective.

 Regrettably, many trout fishing setups promoted online are rigged incorrectly, which reduces the chances of catching fish.

 From years of experience and plenty of trial and error, I can tell you this: never cover the hook point or fill the hook gap.
-If you keep the hook gap open and the hook point exposed, the fish can often hook themselves, especially in currents.
-This simple advice can double your catch.
+If I keep the hook gap open and the hook point exposed, the fish can often hook themselves, especially in currents.

 The leader’s pound test is what I’m referring to, not the length.
 Basic lengths for each setup can be seen in the diagrams below.
 I use different leaders for various sizes of trout and river conditions.

-I’ve tested line diameter many times under various conditions and it really does make a difference. my general rule is you want a line so thin that the trout won’t detect it, yet only strong enough that the trout won’t keep breaking you off.
+I’ve tested line diameter many times under various conditions and it really does make a difference.
+My general rule is to use a leader line so thin that the trout won’t detect it, yet only strong enough that the trout won’t keep breaking off.

 For this reason, I always purchase my leader line based on the line diameter provided on the box, not the pound test rating the company advertises.